Stock-Market-API/Stock-Market-API-CS499/README.md

 Other issues that might occur:
 - If the stock information doesn't appear, the API limit for iex has run out
 - If the stock graph doesn't appear, the API limit for alphavantage has run out
-- Otherwise the issue mighthave occured with Back4App
+- Otherwise the issue might have occured with Back4App